kylepott/controls/primer.md

 ## What do we mean when we say "compliance?"

 Think of compliance in two buckets.
 The first bucket is what happens within Netflix.
 The second bucket deals with external laws and regulations.
-We call this regulatory compliance.
+We call this **regulatory compliance**.
 Many regulations are well established.
 For example:

 * Payment Card Industry Data Security Standard (PCI DSS 2004)
 * General Data Protection Regulation (GDPR 2016)
 * California Consumer Privacy Act (CCPA 2018)
 * Hundreds of other country and state specific compliance regulations also apply.
 Consumer demand drives the creation of new regulations.

-Regulatory Compliance is not optional.
-We abide by all laws in each jurisdiction where we operate.
+**Regulatory compliance is not optional.
+We abide by all laws in each jurisdiction where we operate.**

 Internal compliance refers to the frameworks we use to build helpful  systems.
-The Privacy Policy is the cornerstone to internal compliance and it explains how we uphold our commitments to our members.
-Other helpful inputs are the Culture Memo, Security Policy, and Code of Conduct.<sup>1</sup>
+The [Privacy Policy](https://help.netflix.com/legal/privacy) is the cornerstone to internal compliance and it explains how we uphold our commitments to our members.
+Other helpful inputs are the [Culture Memo](https://jobs.netflix.com/culture), Security Program, and Code of Conduct.<sup>1</sup>

 ## Is compliance contrary to "people over process?"